bahoerres/DIFFrnt/content/🌈 The Emotion-Task Bridge.md

 > - Track what works for future reference

 ## Related Notes
-- [[🔋 Energy States - Understanding Your Brain's Power Management System]] - Detailed guide to recognizing and working with different energy levels
+- [[🔋 Energy States - Understanding Your Brain's Power Management System|Energy States]] - Detailed guide to recognizing and working with different energy levels
-- [[Task Management Systems]] - Additional frameworks for organizing work
+- [[🎯 Task Management Systems - Building Your Personal Productivity Engine|Task Management Systems]] - Additional frameworks for organizing work
-- [[Pattern Recognition]] - How to track and learn from what works
+- [[🧠 The Unseen Guide - Unmasking Your Productivity Patterns 🔓|Pattern Recognition]] - How to track and learn from what works
-- [[Support Network]] - Building and maintaining help systems
+- [[🤝 Support Network - Building Your Circle of Strength|Support Network]] - Building and maintaining help systems

 Remember: The goal isn't to be productive all the time - it's to have options for channeling energy when you're ready to act, and permission to rest when you're not.